anandavicky123/SyncerticaVitalis-Lite/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Syncertica Source Available License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Google Gemini AI for medical analysis capabilities
 - MongoDB Atlas for robust database and search functionality
-- Upstash for high-performance Redis caching
-- Heroicons for beautiful SVG icons
 - Tailwind CSS for modern styling utilities

 ---